nginx-shib/shibboleth-fastcgi/README.rst

 Contributing
 ------------

-PR are welcomed if you want to add another distribution or OS to the list of builds.
+PRs are welcomed if you want to add another distribution or OS to the list of builds.
 All support maintaining this configuration or these packages is welcomed.